k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 while true; do curl localhost:8080/ping.php?ip=172.16.0.2; sleep 10; done
 ```
 Do not kill the looping.
-Please, switch back to the original :tab-locator-inline{text='k0s-01' name='k0s-01'} tab, and you are ✅
+Please, switch back to the original :tab-locator-inline{text='dev-machine' name='dev-machine'} tab, and you are ✅
 ::remark-box
 ---
 kind: warning